-The company and the group rely on a healthy and robust supply chain in order to meet growing market demands.
 Our strategy is to work closely with key suppliers over the long term in order to develop innovative and cost competitive materials, components and finished products.
-This in itself exposes the group to reliance on these key suppliers.
-The group tries to mitigate this risk through effective supplier selection and procurement practices supplemented by appropriate insurance coverage.
+This in itself exposes the company to reliance on these key suppliers.
+The company tries to mitigate this risk through effective supplier selection and procurement practices supplemented by appropriate insurance coverage.

-Strategic report for the year ended 31 December 2017 (continued)
+Strategic report for the year ended 31 December 2019 (continued)